 Aurora HDR isn't unique in working this way--many plugins do it, from Perfectly Clear to the NIK Color Efex Pro to Photomatix Pro.
 Aurora HDR does it slightly differently to some of those in that you access it through the Export Presets menu rather than the Edit in External Editor menu, but the result is the same.

-I'm using Lightroom Classic CC and Aurora HDR 2018 here, but the processes are basically the same for other versions.
+These screenshots were taken using Lightroom Classic CC and Aurora HDR 2018, but it's exactly the same process for the newer Aurora HDR 2019.

-- Open Aurora HDR 2018 as a standalone app first.
-Then go to Aurora HDR 2018 > Install Plugins...
+- First, you have to open Aurora HDR 2019 as a standalone app (ie. not to through Lightroom).
+Then go to Aurora HDR 2019 > Install Plugins...

 - Select from the list of options: Photoshop, Lightroom, Photoshop Elements, and Aperture.
 You obviously have to have the host app installed first; that is, you obviously can't install the plugin for Aperture without first having Aperture installed.